cca/libraries_syllabus_notifications/readme.md

 ## Steps

-- update the due date of the email template in notify.py
 - download the JSON Workday course data (can use `gsutil` CLI, @TODO automate this)
 - update the dict of faculty usernames using `python reminders/update-usernames.py courses.json`
 - in VAULT, run the "Missing Syllabi by Semester" report (`python cli.py -o` opens it)